nightmode/feri/docs/advanced/feri-extension.md

 # Feri - Feri Extension

-Reload a web browser tab when files change with the [Feri Extension](https://github.com/nightmode/feri-extension#feri-extension) for Chrome and Firefox.
+Reload a web browser tab when files change with the [Feri Extension](https://github.com/nightmode/feri-extension#feri-extension) for Chrome, Edge, and Firefox.

 ## Extension Server